-We believe the project meets the intent of providing modest densification to an area of town that has a mix of houses, duplexes, townhouses, and high-density apartment buildings.
-The development is centrally located and is close to Lyon's Community Park and Parkway Elementary School as well as major shopping centers making it an ideal location for families with children.
+We believe the project meets the intent of providing modest densification to an area of town that has a mix of single family homes, townhouses and apartment buildings.

 Thank you for considering our proposal.

 Best regards,

 Tony Giroux ASTTBC.CTech, RBD, BCABD Owner/Registered Building Designer Giroux Design Group Inc.